Wellington College, Berkshire

-Wellington College is a public school (English fee-charging boarding and day school) in the village of Crowthorne, Berkshire, England.
-Wellington is a registered charity and currently educates roughly 1,200 pupils, between the ages of 13 and 18.
-The college was built as a national monument to the first Duke of Wellington (1769–1852), in whose honour it is named.
-Queen Victoria laid the foundation stone in 1856 and inaugurated the School's public opening on 29 January 1859.
+Wellington College is a co-educational public school providing education for boarding and day pupils in the village of Crowthorne, in Berkshire, in the United Kingdom.
+Wellington is a registered charity and currently educates roughly 1,100 pupils aged between 13 and 18.
+The college was built as a national monument to the military victory against Napoleon, and the political service as British Prime Minister, of the first Duke of Wellington, in whose honour it is named.
+It was established by Royal Charter in 1853.
+Queen Victoria laid the foundation stone in 1856, and inaugurated the school's public opening on 29 January 1859.

-Many former Wellington pupils fought in the trenches during the First World War, a conflict in which 707 of them lost their lives, many volunteering for military service immediately after leaving school.
+Many former Wellington pupils fought in the trenches during the First World War, with a large number volunteering for military service immediately after leaving school.
+In all, 707 Wellington old boys lost their lives in the conflict.
 A further 501 former pupils were killed in action in the Second World War.

-The school is a member of the Rugby Group of 18 British public schools and is also a member of the G20 Schools group.
+The school is a member of the Rugby Group of 18 British public schools and is also a member of the G30 Schools group.
+For the academic year 2023/24, Wellington charged boarders up to £18,310 per term, or £50,930 per annum.

+In March 2023, the school was awarded Artsmark Platinum by the Arts Council England.
+Since 2020, the school has continuously been listed by The Schools Index as one of the world's leading 150 schools and one of the top 30 UK senior schools.